 You can download latest J-Link software from Segger Download page.
-You will be asked for adapter serial number which can be found on back side of J-Link adapter.
+You will be asked for adapter serial number which can be found on the back side of J-Link adapter.
 Once installed you will get a bunch of programs used for various purposes.
 We are going to use J-Flash ARM which is used for programming microcontrollers using J-Link Adapter.
 J-Flash ARM is a GUI interface that allows easy work with ARM microcontrollers.
-It supports most of ARM microcontrollers including ARM7/9/11 and Cortex-M0/M3.
+It supports most of the ARM microcontrollers including ARM7/9/11 and Cortex-M0/M3.
 Programming speed reaches up to 150kB/s.

 Lets start J-Flash ARM to give it a try.